vapor/vapor/.github/contributing.md

 ---

-It should include a link to any associated PRs and issues.
+The release body should include links to any associated PRs and issues.
 Issues that are fixed by this change should be prefixed with `fixes` so that they are closed automatically.
 The first line of the release body should be a concise description of the change.
 This can be followed by a more detailed explanation and code examples.

 Releases with a large number of changes can separated using bullets.
 Special comments or notes can be added using quote blocks `>`.